cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   context.

-The data type `ClientInput` is an opaque byte string of arbitrary length no larger than 2^13 octets. `Proof` is a concatenated sequence of two `SerializedScalar` values, as shown below.
+The data type `ClientInput` is an opaque byte string of arbitrary length no larger than 2^13 octets. `Metedata` is an opaque byte string of arbitrary length representing the public metadata input optionally used by either the Client and/or Server. `Proof` is a concatenated sequence of two `SerializedScalar` values, as shown below.

 ~~~